Chapter 3: Death and his Friends

 “You never know, maybe Argadesh will let Radhika marry who she likes and not just for allegiance.”

-Holden shot him a look as he climbed up into his saddle.
+Holden shot him a contentious look as he climbed up into his saddle.
 “You barely have a say in who you marry, Ash, and you’re just a captain.
 I doubt a princess has more say than you do.”

-“Hmmm.”
+“Hmm.”
 Was the only answer Aayan had.

 “You at least are encouraged to present those you might be interested in to the king, but you don’t even take the time to look.”
 His friend shook his head at Aayan.
 Holden loathed this about his captain.
 “And it’s not as if people don’t notice you.
 Women throw themselves at you.
 Some men too.”